PoRa-dayo/NotITG-Enchantment-Noteskin-Workshop/README.md

 - Head on to the Customization folder and build your own customized noteskin.
 Keep opening the noteskin variant folders that you prefer until you eventually see the "enchantment-custom" and/or "enchantment-custom-2d" folders.
 - Copy the "enchantment-custom" and/or "enchantment-custom-2d" folders, then paste and replace files inside the NoteSkins/dance folder, then restart the game to apply the variant.

 - If you want to create more enchantment folders of your own, remember to change the 2d folder that the 3d folder takes sprites from.
-Just open the metrics.ini file inside the 3d folder and change the name of the 2d folder.
+Just open the metrics.ini file inside the 3d folder, and change the folder name next to FallbackNoteSkin= to that of the 2d folder.